This page is designed to answer the following questions:

 - work in an inclusive way and ensure that everyone gets the opportunity to participate if they wish to

-These practices should be implemented into the way we go about our everyday work and ingrained into our organisation’s culture.
+These practices should be implemented in the way we go about our everyday work and ingrained into our organisation’s culture.

-By doing so, the chances of discrimination occurring can be greatly reduced because:
+By doing so, the chances of discrimination occurring can be significantly reduced because:

 - everybody will be working together to ensure that they work in an inclusive manner

 - everybody will respect the beliefs, values, wishes and preferences of others

 - any and all discrimination will be deemed unacceptable throughout the organisation

 - should discrimination happen either directly or indirectly, it will be challenged